Jury selection starts in Theranos founder's fraud trial - RFI

 When she launched the diagnostics company Theranos in 2003, at the age of just 19, the charismatic Holmes promised results that were faster and cheaper than traditional laboratories, running an analytical gamut on just a few drops of blood.

-Political figures like Henry Kissinger and James Mattis were drawn to the company's board and media mogul Rupert Murdoch invested cash in what seemed to be a sure-fire winner.
+Political figures like Henry Kissinger and former defense secretary James Mattis were drawn to the company's board and media mogul Rupert Murdoch invested cash in what seemed to be a sure-fire winner.

 Holmes was lauded as a visionary, drawing comparisons with Apple founder Steve Jobs.